-The most recent list of providers and suppliers is available on our website at priorityhealth.com/ideal24.
+The most recent list of providers and suppliers is available on our website at priorityhealth.com/key24.

-If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy from Customer Service.
+If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Customer Service.
+Requests for hard copy Provider Directories will be mailed to you within three business days.

 The pharmacy directory lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
-You can use the Provider/Pharmacy Directory to find the network pharmacy you want to use.
+You can use the Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.